Fool's Assassin: Plot summary

+When Bee is around 9 years old, Molly dies suddenly of a heart attack.
+Fitz goes to pieces and Nettle wishes to take Bee with her to Buckkeep, but Fitz manages to convince her to let him prove himself as a father.
+He comes to know Bee much better, finding she is wise beyond her years.
+Lant, a failed apprentice of Chade, comes to Withywood to be scribe and tutor to Bee and the Withywood children.
+Chade also asks Fitz to take care of Shun, a spoiled lady a year or two younger than Lant.
+During this time, Bee becomes friends with the stable boy, Per (short for Perseverance).

+As winter approaches, another mysterious pale messenger arrives at Withywood.
+The messenger is severely injured, but she passes on a message from the Fool before she dies: Fitz must look out for, and protect, the unexpected son.

 Fitz and Bee go to Oaksbywater to buy things for Winterfest.
 It is supposed to be a father-daughter day and Bee looks forward to it.
 Riddle goes with them and - to Bee's dismay - Lant and Shun join them to buy baubles for Shun and some supplies for Lant.
-They split up.
 Fitz, Bee and Riddle witness a man torturing his dog to get people to buy her pups (though it turns out they are not truly hers).
 Fitz, overcome by the dog's feelings, kills her out of mercy and nearly kills her owner.
-He buys the man's pups as well to save them.
 His rage scares Bee and Riddle, but also makes her proud of him.

 They stop at a tavern to eat and Lant and Shun join them.
 Bee does not enjoy them being there and leaves to use the privy.
 When she is outside, she encounters a beggar and decides to be brave like her father.
-She helps the blind beggar and when she touches him, he can see through her.
+She helps the blind beggar and when she touches him, he can see through her, and she sees visions like a white prophet.
 Just as he hugs her, Fitz comes looking for Bee, overcome with fear that something has happened to her.
 He stabs the beggar, thinking he is trying to harm Bee.
 The beggar turns out to be the Fool, appearing haggard and wraith like from extreme torture.
 Fitz attempts to save him, but can't.
 He decides to take the Fool to Buckkeep to be skill-healed and sends Bee home with Lant and Shun, who are upset their day has been ruined and that Fitz does not respect them.
 Riddle, Fitz and the Fool travel by skill-pillar to Buckkeep.